Transmission of Sexually Transmitted Diseases

-Sexually transmitted diseases are a widely discussed topic because they are very common.
-However, there are lots of misinformation out there about this topic, and this is one of the reasons why it’s hard to get the real truth about STDs.
+Sexually transmitted diseases are a widely discussed topic due to their prevalence amongst the community.
+There is lots of misinformation and stigma surrounding this topic, however, which is one of the reasons why it’s difficult to get full and frank information.

-If you feel you are at risk of STD or you think you’ve been exposed to it, go to a walk in STD Clinic in London and have yourself checked.
-This helps you to be treated so that there won’t be serious damages in the body if you test positive to STDs.
+If you feel you are at risk of STD or you think you’ve been exposed, go to a walk in STD Clinic in London to get yourself checked.
+A full STD screen is the only way to know, and thus manage any potential conditions.

 What are the chances of getting STDs from oral sex?

 Oral sex is the act of using the lips, mouth, or tongue to stimulate your partner’s penis, vagina, or anus.
-This act is common among people who are sexually active, and it can happen between heterosexuals (straight) or same-sex couples (gays and lesbians).
+This act is common among people who are sexually active, heterosexuals (straight) or same-sex couples (gays and lesbians) inclusive.

-It is not new to know that many STDs and other infections spread through oral sex.
-If you engage in oral sex with a partner who is infected with an STD, it is possible to have an infection in your genitals, rectum, mouth, or throat.
+STDs and other infections can be spread through oral sex.
+If you engage in oral sex with a partner who is infected with an STD, it is possible to contract that infection in your mouth or throat if you have practiced only oral sex.
+If you have participated in other types of sex (anal / vaginal) then naturally, you may have contracted an STD in these areas.
 Visit the nearest walk-in STD clinic in London for diagnosis and treatment.

-Your risk of getting an STD from oral sex depends on a lot of factors, and some of them are:
+Your risk of getting an STD from oral sex depends on several risk factors, however this list is not exhaustive:

 Generally speaking, there are some key points to remember about oral sex and your risk for STD.
-It is possible to contract STDs in your mouth or throat when giving your partner oral sex, even if they have a genital or rectal/anal infection.
+It is possible to contract STDs in your mouth or throat when giving your partner oral sex if they have a genital or rectal/anal infection.

-It is possible also to contract some STDs in the anus, rectum, or vagina while getting oral sex from a partner that has an infection of the throat or mouth.
-STDs are not just limited to one area of the body alone; you can be infected in more than one region of your body at the same time instance, in the throat and genitals.
+It is possible also to contract an STD in the anus, rectum, or vagina while receiving oral sex from a partner that has an infection of the throat or mouth.
+STDs are not just limited to one area of the body alone; you can be infected in more than one region of your body at the same time for instance, in both the throat and genitals.

-Also, remember that you can contract STD from oral sex even if your partner does not show sign of having an STD.
+Also, remember that you can contract STD from oral sex even if your partner does not show any outwards signs of an STD.
 In some cases, there are no symptoms until when enough damages have been done in the body.

 Several STDs contracted through oral sex can spread to other parts of the body if they are not treated.
-Therefore, it is highly essential for you and your partner to go for regular testing.
+As such, it is highly recommended for you and your partner to undergo regular testing.

-Factors that increase your risks of getting STDs from oral sex
+Factors that increase your risks of contracting STDs from oral sex

-- Exposure to pre-ejaculate or ejaculate on a partner who is having an STD
+- Exposure to pre-ejaculate or ejaculate from a partner who has an STD

-- Sores in your mouth or on your genitals can increase your risk of contracting STDs from oral sex because they are open wounds.
+- Sores, cuts or ulcers in your mouth or on your genitals can increase your risk of contracting STDs from oral sex because they are open wounds.